apache/spark/docs/installation.rst

     AIRFLOW__CORE__SQL_ALCHEMY_CONN=my_conn_string

-You can also derive the connection string at run time by appending _cmd to the key like this:
+You can also derive the connection string at run time by appending ``_cmd`` to the key like this:

 .. code-block:: bash

     [core]
     sql_alchemy_conn_cmd = bash_command_to_run

-Three such keys namely sql_alchemy_conn, broker_url and celery_result_backend can derive values at run time using the fallback as described above.
-You'll only need to use one or the other.
-If you have the key in both forms, only the original key will be used.

 Setting up a Backend
 ''''''''''''''''''''